C-Anirudh/Smart-Video/README.md

 # What it does:

-We have built a web browser extension that automatically generates a quiz and smart notes for videos in YouTube and other EdTech websites using NLP (Natural Language Processing) and Machine Learning.
+Web browser extension that automatically generates a quiz and smart notes for videos in YouTube and other EdTech websites using NLP (Natural Language Processing) and Machine Learning.
 A user can self-evaluate their understanding by taking the quiz while watching the video.
 Each question presents the user with an option to move back to the part of the video from where the question was generated.
 This will help the user in revising the concepts which they weren’t able to understand when they watched the video the first time.

-We also generate smart notes and summary for the video.
-Our smart notes also provide meanings and examples for certain key words in the notes so that a user can easily understand the overall content of the notes.
+I also generate smart notes and summary for the video.
+Smart notes also provide meanings and examples for certain key words in the notes so that a user can easily understand the overall content of the notes.
 User can also click on any sentence in the notes to navigate to the point in the video from where the concept summarized in the sentence is explained.Smart notes also provides user with an option to edit and customize the notes.